do-it-for-coffee/fractals/README.md

 * pyttsx3

 # run the script
-_Resolution_ is the, well, the resolution of the image.
+`resolution` is the, well, the resolution of the image.
 These only take even numbers for the resolution to facilitate a division by 2 in the code.

-_Colors_ is a Python dictionary that sets `'m'` as the color of the Mandelbrot set and `'d'` as the color of coordinates that diverge from the Mandelbrot set.
+`colors` is a Python dictionary that sets `'m'` as the color of the Mandelbrot set and `'d'` as the color of coordinates that diverge from the Mandelbrot set.

-_Center_ is what coordinate of the complex plane is the center pixel of the image as a tuple.
-If the center pixel of the image is -0.66 + 0i, the _center_ is (-0.66, 0).
+`center` is what coordinate of the complex plane is the center pixel of the image as a tuple.
+If the center pixel of the image is -0.66 + 0i, the `center` is (-0.66, 0).

-_Top_ is what imaginary coordinate of the complex plane is the top row of pixels of the image.
-If very top of the image is 1.6i in the complex plane, _top_ is 1.6.
+`top` is what imaginary coordinate of the complex plane is the top row of pixels of the image.
+If very top of the image is 1.6i in the complex plane, `top` is 1.6.

-_Magnification_ defines how many subpixels a pixel is divided into.
+`magnification` defines how many subpixels a pixel is divided into.
 I tended towards factors of 255 since their purpose is to effect the brightness of the color of a pixel.
 This has a great impact on how much time the render takes.
 To set magnification to 1 means no subpixels are calculated.

-_Divergence_ _iterations_ define how many iterations of the Mandelbrot equation a coordinate is put through until the code says whether it diverges or is a part of the Mandelbrot set.
+`divergence_iterations` define how many iterations of the Mandelbrot equation a coordinate is put through until the code says whether it diverges or is a part of the Mandelbrot set.
 This also has a great impact on how much time a render takes.
 More iterations of course mean more time.

-A _magnification_ of 1 and _divergence_ _iterations_ of 20 makes render time fast but less accurate.
-A _magnification_ of 17 subpixels and _divergence_ _iterations_ of 1600 or 4000 makes for a better image, but the render time takes many hours.
+A `magnification` of 1 and `divergence_iterations` of 20 makes render time fast but less accurate.
+A `magnification` of 17 subpixels and `divergence_iterations` of 1600 or 4000 makes for a better image, but the render time takes many hours.
 A good thing to do is to render a 50×50 or 100×100 pixel image first for a test.

-To toggle speech off, set _speak_ to `False`.
+To toggle speech off, set `speak` to `False`.

+If you're running the program in a loop to make animation stills, you may pass the frame number as `image_number` to the program for numbered file names.

 An image subdirectory is created in the same folder as the script for the images.
 To run the code.